varunsubhash/Taxi-Demand-Prediction/README.md

 # Data-preperation
 ## Clustering/Segmentation
-- trying different cluster sizes to choose the right K in K-means.<br/>
+- Trying different cluster sizes to choose the right K in K-means.<br/>
 - We need to choose number of clusters so that, there are more number of cluster regions.<br/>
 - That are close to any cluster center.<br/>
 - Make sure that the minimum inter cluster should not be very less.<br/>